dtcenter/METplotpy/docs/Users_Guide/box.rst

 * Provide the absolute path to the *stat_input* property from the **custom_line.yaml**.

-* Enter the following command:
+* Change directories on the command line:

 .. code-block:: ini